This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

-Air Force veterans served this country and many were harmed as a result, not just in combat, but because of a material used extensively in ships, aircraft, vehicles, and military bases: asbestos.
+Air Force veterans served their country and made sacrifices to do so.
+Many were harmed during service, not just in combat, but because of a material used extensively in ships, aircraft, vehicles, and military bases: asbestos.
 Over several decades, the U.S. Military used asbestos in multiple locations, most heavily in Navy ships, but also in other areas where Air Force members worked and served.

-Asbestos has many useful properties, which explains why it was used so extensively, but it is also harmful to people how inhale or ingest it.
+Asbestos has many useful properties, which explains why it was used so extensively, but it is also harmful to people who accidentally inhale or ingest it.
 The fibers cause damage in the body over decades and can lead to illnesses like asbestosis, lung cancer, and the particularly deadly type of cancer called mesothelioma.
 Too many veterans, from all branches of the military, have developed these deadly illnesses as a result of serving.
+They can seek services and compensation now, but for many it is too late.

 Asbestos Use in the Military

 The use of asbestos was so prevalent in the Air Force and other parts of the military not only because it was cheap and abundant, but also because of its unique properties.
 Asbestos can be added to materials to make them stronger, to insulate from heat, fire, and electricity, and to resist chemical corrosion.
-Originally, and ironically, asbestos was used so often in the military to protect service members.
+Originally a major purpose for the use of asbestos was to protect service members.
 It was used extensively in fireproofing, for instance, but also as insulation and to strengthen materials.

 Asbestos on Aircraft